-Hungary's euroskeptic Orban seeks fourth term
+Polls close as Hungary's Euroskeptic leader Orban seeks fourth term

 Despite having the third-lowest level of immigration of the EU's 28 countries, Hungary has planted anti-immigration billboards across the country.

-Polls show Fidesz far ahead of the main opposition far-right party Jobbik, which has in recent years sought to moderate its policies and image to differentiate itself from Fidesz as it moved to the right.
+Polls showed Fidesz far ahead of the main opposition far-right party Jobbik, which has in recent years sought to moderate its policies and image to differentiate itself from Fidesz as it moved to the right.

 One of Jobbik's leaders, Marton Gyongyosi, told CNN that while Hungary must work with the EU to solve the migrant crisis, his party was still against migration and preferred to focus on policies to keep would-be migrants in their home countries.

-Gyongyosi infamously called for the government to keep lists of the Jewish Hungarians considered a security risk, as anti-semitisim in the country appears to be on the rise.
+Gyongyosi infamously called for the government to keep lists of the Jewish Hungarians considered a security risk, as anti-Semitism in the country appears to be on the rise.
 He later apologized for the comments.

 Orban's spokesman, Zoltan Kovacs, also told CNN that besides migration of other EU citizens -- which Hungary is obliged to accommodate -- Fidesz was opposed to other migrants, including refugees.
 He singled out Muslim migrants as problematic.